zzubzq/apidocs/source/index.html.md

 	   			"name": "BEP2",
 	   			"network": "BNB",
 	   			"resetAddressStatus": false,
-	   			"specialTips": "Both a MEMO and an Address are required to successfully deposit your BEP2-BTCB tokens to Binance.", "unLockConfirm": 0,  // confirmation number for balance unlock "withdrawDesc": "Wallet Maintenance, Withdrawal Suspended", // shown only when "withdrawEnable" is false.
+	   			"specialTips": "Both a MEMO and an Address are required to successfully deposit your BEP2-BTCB tokens to Zzubzq.", "unLockConfirm": 0,  // confirmation number for balance unlock "withdrawDesc": "Wallet Maintenance, Withdrawal Suspended", // shown only when "withdrawEnable" is false.
 	   			"withdrawEnable": false,